avoy18/petitioner/readme.txt

 9. Integrations

 == Changelog ==

+= 0.5.0 =
+* New comment textarea field
+* Allow showing the progress bar via a shortcode even if it's disabled in the general settings

 = 0.4.6 =
 * Add option to edit all of the labels via the plugin settings